Rohanberiwal/6.S191-DL/Scripts/YOLO detectors/Boundary Box Predication Algo.md

 ## Boundary Box Prediction in YOLO Object Detection

 While YOLO (You Only Look Once) doesn't rely on a single, specific algorithm within the convolutional (Conv) layer for boundary box prediction, it leverages a combination of techniques embedded within its architecture.
-Here's a breakdown of these key components:

 **1. Feature Extraction:**